 Documents are also important, as these are files that HubSpot allows you to send to your prospects via email.
-In order to run a robust sales or marketing campaign, 5 of each of these key pieces will not be enough.
+In order to run a robust sales or marketing campaign, five of each of these key pieces likely will not be enough.

-You will be spending an enormous amount of time getting all your materials ready, and if you are practicing assignment selling in your sales process, you will want to have more than five documents available to share with your prospects.
+You will be spending an enormous amount of time getting all your materials ready, and if you are practicing the They Ask, You Answer practice of assignment selling in your sales process (which you should be), you will want to have more than five documents available to share with your prospects.

 You will also be limited to one meeting scheduling link, which doesn’t allow for customization or embedding.

-Many organizations find it beneficial for each sales team member who is actively taking meetings with prospects to have their own meeting link, so lots of the time one just isn’t enough.
+Lastly, many organizations find it beneficial for each sales rep actively taking meetings with prospects to have their own meeting link, so lots of the time one just isn’t enough.

-If you do want access to these additional features, you’ll need to invest in the HubSpot Sales tools, which then requires you to move to a price per seat model for the Sales Hub, paying for each user in your portal individually.
+If you do want access to the additional features mentioned in the last section, you’ll need to invest in the HubSpot Sales tools, which then requires you to move to a price-per-seat model for the Sales Hub, paying for each user in your portal individually.

 This can be frustrating for those who were expecting to be able to get up and running quickly with just the free version alone.

-If you want more advanced features, you’ll need to make a financial investment.
-Tools that are this robust come at a price, which is ok as long as you know the limitations of the free CRM up front.
+If you want more advanced features in HubSpot, it is a financial investment.
+Tools that are this robust come at a price, which is okay as long as you know the limitations of the free CRM upfront.

-While the CRM is free (remember, the CRM is basically just the database), you must be aware that there are additional tools that are super valuable that you're going to want to end up paying for.
+While the HubSpot CRM is free to everyone, you must be aware that there are additional tools that are super valuable that you're going to want to end up paying for.

-Based on your organizational makeup and goals, the free version may not make sense for you in the long-term.
-If you are looking to automate time-consuming processes and create easy and informed ways to nurture your leads, you should consider upgrading to a paid version of HubSpot.
+Based on your organizational makeup and goals, the free version may not make sense for you in the long term.
+If you are looking to automate time-consuming processes and create easy and informed ways to nurture your leads, you should consider upgrading to a paid version of the HubSpot CRM.

-However, if you are just looking to get your feet wet and get a taste of what HubSpot has in store, the free CRM is a great place to start.
+However, if you are a small operation with a one-person sales team or just looking to get your feet wet and get a taste of what HubSpot has in store, the free CRM is a great place to start.